 Data Initiatives Budget Constraints

-First things first, you have to set the right priorities in your data strategy.
+To navigate this pressure, you have to set the right priorities in your data strategy.
 Focus on projects that can deliver quick wins or address critical pain points to justify budget allocations.
 The strategy we designed for one of our projects included the projection of $200,000 in monthly operational savings by replacing legacy systems with a consolidated platform.

 Additionally, largest data initiatives can also be broken down into manageable parts.
 This allows for incremental investment and reduces the financial burden, enabling the organization to demonstrate value at each stage.
 You are also welcome to consider cloud-based services, since the main benefits of cloud computing infrastructure are flexibility and scalability, in terms of both computational resources and costs.